SyntaxError-JARS/assignments/project-0.md

 # Project 0

-For Project 0, you will be building a console-based application that will be presented on Wednesday, February 9th, 2022.
+For Project 0, you will be building an API that will be presented on Wednesday, May 18th, 2022 in it's final form.
 For this application you may choose one of the following concepts:

 -   a banking application
 -   course registration application
--   any other trainer-approved idea that is similar in functionality to the above project ideas (explicit trainer approval required for this)
+-   any other **trainer-approved** idea that is similar in functionality to the above project ideas (explicit trainer approval required for this)

 ## Banking Application Details